progfolio/elpaca/doc/manual.md

 -   **Function: elpaca-manager `&optional recache`:** Display packages registered with Elpaca.
 Packages can searched for, installed, updated, rebuilt, and deleted from this interface.
 When `RECACHE` is non-nil, via lisp or interactively via the `universal-argument`, recompute Elpaca&rsquo;s menu item cache before display.

 -   **Function: elpaca-log `&optional query`:** Display the log for queued packages filtered by `QUERY`.
 For acceptable values for `QUERY` see [searching](#searching).

--   **Function: elpaca-status:** Display the log for the most recent events for queued packages.
-This allows one to quickly determine the status and reason for the status of each queued package.

 <a id="searching"></a>